 Recipient of the Nobel Prize in Literature in 1984 “for his poetry which endowed with freshness, sensuality and rich inventiveness provides a liberating image of the indomitable spirit and versatility of man”, Seifert was however unable to travel to Stockholm to receive the award due to bad health, having suffered a heart attack the year before.

-A highly-revered writer in his home country, including for his famous love poems known by generations of Czechs, he was barely known abroad at the time he received the Nobel Prize.
+A highly-revered writer in his home country, including for his famous love poems known by generations of Czechs, he was barely known abroad at the time he received the award.
 Jaroslav Seifert died two years later, in 1986, at the age of 84.